GiovannyJ/Woof-Senior-Capstone/README.md

 we separated views and view models so that we can have design and functionality isolated and that allowed us to work on things at the same time making it more speedy
 ### Assets
 we have multiple assets that we created to import into places, you can use them too if you want
-### Types
+### API
-we have the types separated and modeled directly off of the JSON data so that we can have data consistency
+we have an api for database connection and making sure data is good in and out swag
 ## Backend
 ### Woof API
 Our System is Powered By our internal API called WoofAPI